emmarthur/javascript-html/maps_project/README.txt

 • Provides a graphical user interface (GUI) to users by combining the use of Google Maps and HTML5 features by managing the events and the z-index levels
 • Calculates the distance between two geographical locations.

+Changes to the project to be made soon